 Sunscreens that are SPF 15 and above and provide broad spectrum protection are FSA eligible — including lotions, sprays, powders, and baby sunscreen products.
 Travel sizes of sunscreen also qualify.
 Using sunscreen regularly may prevent skin cancer and decrease the effects of aging.
 Dermatologists generally recommend using a broad-spectrum sunscreen, meaning it covers both UVA and UVB rays.
 You should try to use sunscreen with an SPF 30 or higher: anytime you're going outside, even during the winter or on a cloudy day.

-Prescription retinoids may be used to treat acne, and are also FSA-eligible.
-Only prescription retinol products are FSA-eligible, not over-the-counter items.
+Prescription and over-the-counter retinoids may be used to treat acne, and are also FSA-eligible.

 Sunscreen Lip balm